- A common bacterial skin infection mostly in children 2 to 5 years of age, but adults can get school sores

 - Start as small red bumps, which rapidly change to cloudy blisters, then pimples, and finally sores

-- Are often covered by a soft, yellow-brown scab
+- Often covered by a soft, yellow-brown scab

 - May cause swollen lymph glands in the area near the sores

-School sores blisters appear on the skin one to three days after being infected by staph, or four to ten days after catching strep.
-It can occur on sores from scratches, insect bites and eczema, or on healthy skin.
-Commonly they can appear around the arms and legs, and if the school sores are around the nose and mouth area these are caused by a strep infection of the nose.
+Small blisters (school sores) appear on the skin one to three days after being infected by staph.
+If it was a strep infection, it would be four to ten days.
+Commonly school sores can appear around the arms and legs.
+Similarly, if the school sores are around the nose and mouth area these are caused by a strep infection of the nose.
 This process usually takes about a week.
 People who are immune suppressed may have more lesions and these may take longer to clear up.

 Every time your child touches the school sore and then scratches another part of the skin with that finger, they can start a new site of school sore.
 To prevent this, encourage your child not to touch or pick at the sores.
 Keep their fingernails cut short, so the bacteria can’t live under their nails and spread.
 Wash their hands often with one of the antibacterial liquid soaps.
 Cover the sores with a Band-Aid if they are not on the face.